Current Job Openings

 No jobs found.
 Please visit View All for the most recent job postings.

 - Education Assistant - Saint Thomas Aquinas Regional Secondary

 - Education Assistant - Saint Mary's Elementary (Chilliwack)

 - Education Assistant - Notre Dame Regional Secondary

 - Education Assistant - St. Jude's Elementary.
 K-7

 - Educational Assistant - St. Patrick's Regional Secondary

-- Education Assistant - St. Edmund's Elementary
+- Education Assistant - Our Lady of Fatima Elementary

 The Catholic Independent Schools of the Vancouver Archdiocese (the CISVA) operates 46 schools – 40 elementary and 6 high schools.
 Our footprint extends over 250 kilometres, from Powell River in the west to Chilliwack in the east.

 - +15,993 students